Ripple–SEC motion rejected by judge, XRP case remains unresolved

 After extended litigation, a partial summary judgment issued in 2023 ruled in Ripple’s favor, determining that its programmatic sales and certain other XRP distributions did not constitute securities transactions.
 Nonetheless, a final judgment in 2024 imposed a $125 million civil penalty on Ripple, with its enforcement paused pending appeal.

-On May 8, 2025, a settlement agreement was reached between Ripple and the SEC, proposing to lift the injunction and reduce the penalty to $50 million—a 60% decrease—subject to judicial approval.
+On May 8, 2025, Ripple and the SEC reached a settlement agreement proposing to lift the injunction and reduce the penalty to $50 million—a 60% decrease—pending judicial approval.

 LEAVE A REPLY